nomahi/KRNMA/README.md

 ## Kenward-Roger-Type Inferences for Network Meta-Analysis

-An R package for implementing the Kenward-Roger-Type inferences for network meta-analysis.
+An R package for implementing the Kenward-Roger-type inferences for network meta-analysis.
 The ordinary ML and REML estimation can underestimate the statistical uncertainty under certain settings.
 The Kenward-Roger-type methods provide more accurate confidence intervals and p-values compared with the conventional methods.